 Are YOU up for the challenge?
 Come in and give the new kiosk a try!

 Original Game Kiosks

-When the National Cyptologic Museum (NCM) requested assistance from the National Cryptologic Museum Foundation (NCMF) in developing a kiosk and cryptologic oriented software games for young adults, the NCMF took on the challenge.
-After some investigation, the NCMF met with NiSus Technologies, a Fort Meade small business engaged with support to the Intelligence Community.
+When the National Cyptologic Museum (NCM) requested assistance from the National Cryptologic Foundation (then NCMF) in developing a kiosk and cryptologic oriented software games for young adults, the NCF took on the challenge.
+After some investigation, the NCF met with NiSus Technologies, a Fort Meade small business engaged with support to the Intelligence Community.
 NiSus President Joe Sperber knew just the group to help develop games of a cryptologic nature based on some guidance from NCM staffer Jennifer Wilcox.

 The two games,"Cipher Express" and "Cryptogram" introduce players, young and old, to the basic concepts of cryptology.
 "Cipher Express" allows players to try different methods of encryption using a futuristic train.
 "Cryptogram" allows the player to decipher a variety of different quotes.
 The games also give parents an opportunity to interact with younger children as they work together on the breaking the ciphers.
 Both games have been well received, particularly by teenagers who like testing their skills using a form of technology familiar to them.